m-yamazoe/documentation/on-premise/installation/four_node/four_node.rst

 #.
 Worker Node

-   The monitor node will only run the monitor and worker processes.
+   The worker node will only run the monitor and worker processes.

 Configuration Files
 -------------------